hacksparrow/mongoose-pages/README.md

 **Pros**

 1. Familiar concept of `docsPerPage` and `pageNumber`.
-2. Can implemented paged navigation system.
+2. Can implement a paged navigation system.
 3. Can jump to any page.

 **Cons**